Petrovsky Travelling Palace

 ||| RETURN TO ROYAL RUSSIA - DIRECTORY ||| RETURN TO WELCOME TO ROYAL RUSSIA |||

-Opening day at the Petrovsky Palace.
+Tour of the Petrovsky Palace.
 The video includes some wonderful views of the newly restored interiors.

 It was intended as a stopover palace for the empress on her way to Moscow from St. Petersburg, so that she could have a chance to rest before entering Moscow.
 Catherine visited once, in 1785; her son, Paul I abandoned it, and after that, until 1917, it was the palace from where all the tsars began their journeys to the Kremlin for their coronation.